 The 1997 National Drugs Strategy sets the principles and objectives of Finland’s drug policy, and subsequent government resolutions have outlined actions for specific periods.
 Following resolutions for the periods 2004-07, 2008-11 and 2012-15, a new resolution covers the period 2016-19.
 This is focused primarily on illicit drugs and covers five themes: (i) national coordination of drug policy; (ii) prevention and early intervention; (iii) addressing drug-related crime; (iv) drug treatment and harm reduction; and (v) EU drug policy and international cooperation.
 Alongside the Government Resolution on Drug Policy (2016-19), Finland has a separate Action Plan on Alcohol, Tobacco, Drugs and Gambling Prevention, which was launched in December 2015.

-Like other European countries, Finland evaluates its drug policy and strategy through ongoing indicator monitoring and specific research projects.
+Like other European countries, Finland evaluates its drug policy and strategy through on-going indicator monitoring and specific research projects.
 In 2016, the National Drug Policy Coordination Group completed the evaluation of the Government Resolution on the Action Plan to Reduce Drug Use and Related Harm 2012-15.
 It reviewed the implementation of the action plan and the drug situation and made recommendations for the development of the 2016-19 action plan.
-Final implementation reviews of the 2004-07 and 2008-11 action plans have been completed.
+Final implementation reviews of the 2004-07 and 2008-11 action plans were also undertaken.